gtap-dev/php/README.md

 ### 5.2 `switch`, `case`

 A `switch` structure looks like the following.
 Note the placement of parentheses, spaces, and braces.
-The `case` statement MUST be indented once from `switch`, and the `break` keyword (or other terminating keywords) MUST be indented at the same level as the `case` body.
-There MUST be a comment such as `// no break` when fall-through is intentional in a non-empty `case` body.
+The `case` statement must be indented once from `switch`, and the `break` keyword (or other terminating keywords) must be indented at the same level as the `case` body.
+There must be a comment such as `// no break` when fall-through is intentional in a non-empty `case` body.

 ~~~php